toddwint/typelines/README.md

 pip install pynput pyperclip
 ```

-You can rename `typelines.py` to `typelines.pyw` if you don't want to see a command prompt window in the background of the `Type Lines` window.
+Use `typelines.pyw` if you don't want to see a command prompt window in the background of the `Type Lines` window.

 Run the program by double clicking on the icon.
 If the "Open with" dialog appears chose Python Launcher (the icon with the rocket).